-If you can't configure your virtual machine to function in the Bridged Ethernet mode, consider using Shared Networking or Host-Only Networking.
+If you can't configure your virtual machine to function in the Bridged Ethernet mode, consider using Shared Networking (p.
+91).

 For the information about troubleshooting networking problems, refer to the Parallels knowledge base http://kb.parallels.com/ available at the Parallels website.